launchcodedev/router/README.md

-# Servall Router
+# Launchcode Router
-This is our main `@servall/router` node package, for centralizing the logic that all of our backend applications share.
+This is our main `@lcdev/router` node package, for centralizing the logic that all of our backend applications share.
 It's designed for usage in koa servers.

 It's built fairly simply, with a couple core ideas: